-La Rosière and its satellite hamlet Les Eucherts were purpose-built in an attractive chalet style high up the mountain at 1850m.
+La Rosière and its satellite hamlet Les Eucherts have been purpose-built in an attractive chalet style high up the mountain at 1850m.
 Almost all the accommodation is within a few minutes walk of the lifts and pistes, and there is a free ski bus service as well.
-La Rosière's snow record is one of the best in France, but it faces South, so expect sunshine and glorious views, but also some slush if temperatures rise.
+La Rosière’s snow record is one of the best in France, but it faces South, so expect sunshine and glorious views, but also some slush if temperatures rise.

-La Rosière, however, is just one part of the Espace San Bernardo: unless winter storms close the connecting lifts, you can ski over the Col du Petit St Bernard and onto La Thuile in Italy on predominantly North facing slopes.
+La Rosière is just one part of the Espace San Bernardo: unless winter storms close the connecting lifts, you can ski over the Col du Petit St Bernard and onto La Thuile in Italy on predominantly North facing slopes.
 (It can be very cold and windy at the top so take an extra layer.)
 The area’s highpoint is Mt Valaisan where a new sector was opened in 2018, with lifts ascending to 2800m.
 In total there are about 90 pistes and 40 lifts, and between 150km and 200km of runs depending on how you measure them.
 This makes the San Bernardo domain just big enough for most skiers for a week, especially if they are prepared to spend some of their holiday doing other activities like ice skating, sledging, snowshoeing, kite skiing or simply spending time soaking up the sunshine in the bars and restaurants.
 Strong, keen piste skiers will find the ski area a bit small, though.
 Villaroger, part of Les Arcs, is just across the valley and only a 25 minute drive or taxi journey away, but there are no regular bus services or lift pass sharing arrangements.

 For beginners, La Rosière is an excellent resort: there are free lifts in the main village and at Les Eucherts, with lots of nearby blue runs to progress onto.
 Intermediates effectively have the whole of the Espace San Bernardo to play on, provided they can master the narrow and slightly tricky red Bosquetin run from Fort de la Redoute followed by the long Bellecombe 1 drag lift (snowboarders take note) because that is the only pisted route through to La Thuile.
 The blue run back is easy but boring.
 Whilst there are some black runs most are not that steep and all of them can be navigated around.

 Good skiers who want a challenge should head over to La Thuile: Piste 3 /”Franco Berthod” is a World Cup Downhill run that reaches 73% (about 37 degrees) in places, and pistes 2, 5 and 25 are also interesting.
-Closer to La Rosiere, the Ecureuil (black) followed by Ecudets (black) and Fontaine Froide (red) pistes form a lovely, if not particularly steep, continuous descent through the trees with a 1000m vertical, but it’s South West facing and ends at the very bottom of the ski area at 1190m, so it can be closed or in bad condition.
+Closer to La Rosiere, the Ecureuil (black) followed by Ecudets (black) and Fontaine Froide (red) pistes form a lovely, if not particularly steep, continuous descent through the trees with a 1000m vertical, but it’s South-West facing and ends at the very bottom of the ski area at 1190m, so it can be closed or in bad condition.

 At night the resort is not particularly lively when the slopes close – it’s too small and family-oriented for that – but there are enough restaurants and bars to have fun.
 For a bit of variety, you can also eat out inside an iglu on the lower slopes or at a mid-mountain restaurant reached via a ride on a piste-basher.
 The main apres-ski activity though is just relaxing with a drink in a bar or on a private balcony, admiring the sunset and scenery.